Prince Harry, Meghan Markle Spend Easter In Her Toronto Pad: See Pics Of Meghan’s Home

 Will This Be Meghan And Harry’s Love Pad This Easter Weekend?

 Harry was seen being dropped off at Meghan’s home.
 Meghan has shared pictures of her gorgeous home on her Instagram page.
 Megan seems to love the understated and elegant look.
-She prefers a neutral white and cream palette, plenty of fresh flowers, coffee table books and her dogs Bogart and Guy as ready-made accessories.
+She prefers a neutral white and cream palette, plenty of fresh flowers, coffee table books, and her dogs, Bogart and Guy, as ready-made accessories.

-Meghan has a white couch despite having to deal with two dogs, their fur and paws.
-A beautiful Pamuk and Co. grey striped throw is draped pseud-casually across it, for a modern chic look.
-She regularly spoils herself with happy bunches of flowers, and has revealed that peonies are her favorite bloom.
+Meghan has a white couch despite having to deal with two dogs, their fur, and paws.
+A beautiful Pamuk and Co. gray striped throw is draped pseud-casually across it for a modern chic look.
+She regularly spoils herself with happy bunches of flowers and has revealed that peonies are her favorite bloom.

 “I bought these peonies for myself yesterday because they make me so endlessly happy.
 Do something sweet for yourself today too.”